Berlin | Mumbai | Tāmaki Makaurau Auckland

 2021

-Bildungsroman [& Other Stories], Tarq Gallery, Mumbai, India
+Bildungsroman [& Other Stories], TARQ Gallery, Mumbai, IN

 Like Birds, Like Fishes, Tim Melville Gallery, Tāmaki Makaurau Auckland, NZ